 “WHAT WOULD XENA DO?”
 The question became a trademark of the syndicated TV series, Xena: Warrior Princess (1995–2001), highlighting the religious references that saturated Xena’s mystical universe.

-Issue Categories Archives: Television Show
+Article Categories Archives: Television Show

 If Looking tells us anything about “the Zeitgeist,” it’s that Patrick and company freely resist the walking clichés that one has come to expect from prime-time TV.